PennTURBO/disease-diagnosis-knowledgegraph-pipeline/README.md

 **7. Run "docker-compose up" on your command line** from the diease_to_diagnosis_code repo once the project is built.
 The pipeline will begin and will run for several hours.
 Once it completes, you should have a ready-to-use Disease-to-Diagnosis knowledge graph available at localhost:7200.

+Throughout the build, you will see repeated messages of:

+`mysql is awaiting completion of the RRF generation process.
+Checking again in 60 seconds...`

+and later,

+`builder is awaiting completion of the mysql process.
+Checking again in 60 seconds...`

+This is normal and expected.
+See Issue #2 for why this is happening and how it can be improved.

 ### Building it yourself

 ## Prerequisites